Ministry of Health Singapore. All Rights Reserved.

 Only adults 18 years and older are allowed to purchase and drink alcohol in Singapore.
-Keep to not more than two standard drinks a day (for women) and three drinks a day (for men).
+Keep to not more than one standard drink a day for women and two standard drinks a day for men.

 A standard drink contains 10g of pure alcohol and is equivalent to a can of beer (220ml), one glass of wine (100ml), or one nip (30ml) of spirits.

 Google Play or

 Apple Store to access more health and wellness advice at your fingertips.

 Read these next:

 Monday, June 22, 2020

 Benefits of Fruits: Fun Fruity Facts for Health